 Student Computer Recommendations

 New students often ask us for recommendations on what computer to buy.
-While ther‘s no right answer, we do have general suggestions.
+While there‘s no right answer, we do have general suggestions.

 A typical laptop lasts around five years.
 Always choose a computer that will run the latest operating system release available at the time that you purchase it.
 A laptop with a solid state drive (SSD) is ideal because SSDs have no moving parts.
 Laptops tend to get bumped around a lot.
 SSDs are also much faster than regular spinning hard drives.
 We also recommend purchasing a computer with at least 16 Gb of RAM (also called memory).